OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/degiro/update.md

 ---
 title: update
-description: The marketing website page 'update' is primarily focused on how to update orders by their ID and price.
+description: "The marketing website page 'update' is primarily focused on how to update" orders by their ID and price.
 Learn the usage and understand the parameters in detail.
 keywords:
 - Order update